5 Cash Flow Mistakes That Kill Small Businesses

 Every one of these mistakes comes down to the same thing: not looking at cash flow as its own metric, separate from revenue or profit.

-Our free Cash Flow Forecast Calculator helps you project your cash position month by month, so you can spot problems before they become emergencies.
-It takes five minutes and could save your business.
+Our free Cash Flow Forecast Calculator helps you project your cash position month by month so you can spot problems before they become emergencies.